-7.9 Adoption Benefit
+5.13 Adoption Benefit

-The City will provide one-thousand dollars (\$1,000) per child cash benefit to employees adopting minor children to help offset the cost of adoption.
+That the City provide a six hundred dollar (\$600) per child cash benefit to employees adopting minor children to help offset the cost of adoptions.
 This cash benefit does not include the cost of adopting step-children, i.e. children of present spouse.

-7.10 Bereavement Leave
+5.14 Death/Bereavement Leave

-- (a) A regular employee shall be paid up to three (3) days of bereavement leave when there is a death in their immediate family. - (b) Immediate family in this case means: spouse, domestic partner, father, father-in-law, mother, mother-in-law, brother, brother-in-law, sister, sister-in-law, child (including step-children), step-parents, aunts, uncles, grandparents, grandparent-in-law, grandchildren, relationships in loco-parentis, and close personal relationships with the approval of the City Manager or his/her designee.
+- (a) A regular employee shall be paid up to three (3) days of bereavement leave when there is a death in their immediate family. - (b) Additionally, a regular employee may, subject to approval of the supervisor, use two (2) additional days of the employee's accrued residual sick leave bank if the employee must travel out of the area, i.e., at least two hundred and fifty (250) miles one way. - (c) Immediate family in this case means: spouse, domestic partner, father, fatherin-law, mother, mother-in-law, brother, brother-in-law, sister, sister-in-law, child (including step-children), step-parents, aunts, uncles, grandparents, grandparent-in-law, grandchildren and relationships in loco-parentis, and close personal relationships, with the approval of the City Manager or his/her designee. - (d) It is understood that the City's most current "Disability Wage Plan," a copy of which is attached hereto, shall be amended to reflect the changes as outlined in this MOA.

-7.11 Funeral Benefit
+5.15 Funeral Benefit

-The City will provide fifty percent (50%) co-payment, not to exceed two thousand dollars (\$2,000), for funeral expenses for an employee or their spouse only.
+City will provide fifty percent (50%) co-payment, not to exceed two thousand dollars (\$2,000), for funeral expenses for an employee or their spouse only.
 This funeral benefit will be considered secondary to and shall be coordinated with any and all other funeral benefits that may be payable to employee or spouse.

-7.12 Long-Term Disability Insurance
+5.16 Long-Term Disability Insurance

 The City shall provide, at no premium cost to employees, long-term disability income protection insurance coverage.
-The basic benefit shall be sixty-six and two-thirds percent (66-2/3%) of the employee's monthly base pay with a maximum benefit of five thousand and thirty three dollars (\$5,333) per month.
+The basic benefit shall be sixty six and two thirds percent ($66 \ 2/3\%$).
 In no event shall the employee receive more than full salary.
 The benefits provided under this section are subject to the characteristics of the individual program.

-The waiting period for the above long-term disability benefits plan shall be ninety (90) days.
+(a) The waiting period for the above long-term disability benefits plan shall be ninety (90) days.

-7.13 Life Insurance
+5.17 Life Insurance

-- (a) The City will continue to provide, at no premium cost to employees, fifty thousand dollars (\$50,000) life insurance coverage for employees and one thousand dollars (\$1,000) for dependents.
-This coverage includes accidental death and dismemberment benefits. - (b) The City will allow, subject to the insurance carrier's approval, any employee to purchase, at his/her own cost, additional life insurance coverage under the City's group program.
+- (a) The City will provide, at no premium cost to employees, one hundred thousand dollars (\$100,000) life insurance coverage provided to employees and five thousand dollars (\$5,000) for dependents, and which coverage includes accidental death and dismemberment benefits. - (b) The City will allow, subject to the insurance carrier's approval, any employee to purchase, at his or her own cost additional life insurance coverage under the City's group program.

-7.14 Deferred Income
+5.18 Deferred Income

-The City will continue to make available to the employees a deferred income program, now being administered by Nationwide Retirement Solutions and International City Management Association (ICMA) or a similar program with another institution acceptable to the City.
+The City will continue to make available to the employees a deferred income program, now being administered by Nationwide and International City Management Association (ICMA) or a similar program with another institution acceptable to City.

-7.15 Retired, Deceased and/or Permanently & Totally Disabled Employees
+5.19 Retired, Deceased and/or Permanently and Totally Disabled Employees